ClaudiuHKS/WindowsAutoGameServersManager/README.md

 - Only one folder should contain `AutoSrcds.exe` and `CFG.INI`.
 - The other folders should also contain one of the following files: `0`, `1`, `2`, ...

-**Automatically Updating The Game Servers**

-- Your game server must create the `UpdateKeyFile` file by itself at the right time.
-- You will need a custom plugin for that.
+**Details**

+- Launches by itself when Windows starts up.
+- Needs https://aka.ms/vs/17/release/vc_redist.x64.exe for `Release x64`.
+- Needs https://aka.ms/vs/17/release/vc_redist.x86.exe for `Release x86`.